Toast7426/CyberClass/README.md

 >*This part may be translated by a machine*

 This is a practical program (group) that can be run on a class public computer.
 It is a combination of "InfoDP" and a series of packages.
 With it, we can do other things like check the class schedule.

+Written using C++/Win32API, small, light, fast is its features

 #### How to get it